Labour and Childbirth

 * ONLY repeat when/if symptoms continue or return.

-Click on this PDF to download a FREE printable copy of the information detailed in the guide below.
+Click on this PDF to download a FREE printable copy of the information detailed in the guide above.
 We hope you find it useful.

 Many of the remedies listed below are contained in Helios Homeopathy's Childbirth Kit.
 This and the other remedies mentioned can be ordered from www.helios.co.uk